 - It offers up to 6 one-hour sessions conducted via telehealth (phone or video)

-- It is available to anybody who attends for jury service, whether they are selected on a trial or not
+- It is available to anybody who has attended for jury service, whether they are selected on a trial or not

 - To make an appointment, click the button below and fill out the linked webform

 If you need urgent support, please call 1300 687 327 and ask to be connected to urgent support under the Court Services Victoria - Juror Support Program.